Treating Customers Fairly

-Treating Customers Fairly is an FCA principle and one which we closely adhere to at Courtiers.
+Treating Customers Fairly is a principle set out by the Financial Conduct Authority (FCA) which we closely adhere to.

 - Customers understand the risks inherent in the markets and securities in which they invest.